 New year, new you—right?
-If you’re looking for creative inspiration for the new year and a way to stay motivated in 2019 with your artistic goals then look no further.
+If you’re looking for creative inspiration for the new year and a way to stay motivated with your artistic goals then look no further.
 Here are 9 tips to make this your best creative year ever!

 1. Read an inspiring book.